What is contingent staffing

 If your contact network is too small to create an on-demand talent pool, screening new applicants will become a necessity.
 This will require you to promote an open call for freelancers, and find the right fits for your community.
 And finding true talent can sometimes be akin to finding a needle in a haystack.
 Patience will be key until your on-demand team is large enough for you to stop recruiting.

 Payroll can turn into a nightmare for managers not experienced with flexible workers.
 Whether you’re requesting invoices or paying taxes, every month will be unique. as the volume of hours and jobs will fluctuate from week to week.
-To avoid payroll mishaps, you need a good way keep track of the jobs done by every freelancer and agree on compensation details from the start.
+But even if you implement automated payroll software, you still need a good way keep track of the jobs done by every freelancer and firmly agree on compensation details from the start.

 Lack of knowledge